-There is no easy way to do this.
+In Excel, there is no easy way to do this.
 As a result, less people are given access and less access to information means poor communication.
-Poor communication equals poor execution and the ability to change course when necessary.
+Poor communication equals poor execution and the ability to change course when necessary (see my previous point).

 Because there is no way to restrict access, there is no way to clearly grant access or define accountability.